 In a careful examination of Luke's eschatological presuppositions Arthur Wainwright notes that Luke demonstrates a considerable knowledge of Jewish tradition.
-Luke's eschatology:

-retained the influence of Judaism...Luke was deeply concerned about Israel's future...Luke appears to look forward to a time when Israel will be reinstated.
-His references to the restoration and redemption of Israel provide a clue to his theological presuppositions...This redemption will follow the return of the Son of Man.24
+Luke's eschatology retained the influence of Judaism . . .
+Luke was deeply concerned about Israel's future . . .
+Luke appears to look forward to a time when Israel will be reinstated.
+His references to the restoration and redemption of Israel provide a clue to his theological presuppositions . . .
+This redemption will follow the return of the Son of Man.30

-Modern readers of the Bible often do not share Luke's outlook and therefore miss the richness of the Messianic hope which is fundamental to Luke's account of the faith.
+Modern readers of the Bible often do not share Luke's outlook and therefore miss the richness of the messianic hope which is fundamental to Luke's account of the faith.
 The pressing question is whether the church has not thrown away a central element of New Testament faith by calling the earlier chapters of Luke pre-Christian.
-Commentary's clamorous accusations (examples are cited earlier) that the apostles were lamentably slow in growing out of their "Jewish" political views of the Kingdom may simply reveal how far we have departed from a New Testament understanding of the Kingdom of God.
+Commentary's clamorous accusations (examples are cited earlier) that the apostles were lamentably slow in growing out of their 'Jewish' political views of the kingdom may simply reveal how far we have departed from a New Testament understanding of the kingdom of God.
 One of Luke's main purposes was to teach us Christian eschatology.
-We have rejected much of it and claimed a superior understanding which we label "spiritual," as distinct from Luke's Hebrew-based vision of the future which we find intolerably Jewish.
+We have rejected much of it and claimed a superior understanding which we label 'spiritual,' as distinct from Luke's Hebrew-based vision of the future which we find intolerably Jewish.

-Gresham Machen, in his discussion of the early chapters of Luke, spoke of the "absence of specifically Christian ideas in the Magnificat and Benedictus, the absence of reference to facts in the life of Jesus."25 He explained Luke's inclusion of these Messianic songs by saying that they point "to a time when the messianic hope was still couched in the terms of Old Testament prophecy.
-[The songs of Mary and Zechariah]
+Gresham Machen, in his discussion of the earlier chapters of Luke, spoke of the 'absence of specifically Christian ideas in the Magnificat and Benedictus, the absence of reference to facts in the life of Jesus.'31 He explained Luke's inclusion of these messianic songs by saying that they point to a time when the messianic Hope was still couched in the terms of Old Testament prophecy.
+[The songs of Mary and Zechariah] were produced at a time when Old Testament prophecy had not yet been explained by its fulfilment.32